Narrative Theory: A Brief Introduction

 The above problem has a close relationship with the problem of characterisation in film.
 Due to the close connection between actor and character in film, one may even ask the question of whether characterisation by itself is all that important in film.
 We may note here that a discussion on characterisation in film often ends up as a discussion on acting, and the two concepts are virtually inseparable when it comes to the cinema.
 The close relationship is not only seen in relation to some film stars who are associated with certain character types, but there are some less flexible character actors who are typecast, and who play the same character types in different films.

-A related factor is the facial features of actors, which are usually more clearly seen in film than in drama.
-A practical consequence of actors’ facial features is that unless they are heavily made-up, they must usually play their own actual age in their film roles, or at least roles that are near to their age.
+A practical consequence of film actors’ facial features being more clearly seen, is that unless they are heavily made-up, they must usually play their own actual age in their film roles, or at least roles that are near to their age.
 This is not the case in drama: even with slight make-up, young characters, for instance, can be played by much older actors, and this may be obvious only to the front-seat audience.
 In this regard, Ellen Terry has even said that ‘an actress cannot play Juliet until she is too old to look like Juliet’.
 The oldish actress may indeed pass off as Juliet on the stage, due to the audience's distance from her, but this is more difficult to accomplish in cinema, where it is not easy for the camera to keep its distance from the major characters.

 Another ‘microscopic’ characteristic of film acting has to do with voice quality.
 Due to the presence of the microphone, a film actor, unlike a stage actor, does not need to speak with a loud voice.
 In a sense, the human voice has more potential in the cinema than in the theatre, as even whispers can be recorded by the microphone.